velexi-research/DermaML/README.md

   ```

   __Note__.
 For virtual environments not created with `poetry` (e.g.,
-  `direnv`), a system-level installation of `poetry` might fail if paths to
+  `direnv`), a system- or user-level installation of `poetry` might fail
-  required Python packages are missing from the `PYTHONPATH` environment
+  (e.g., if paths to Python packages required by `poetry` are missing from the
+  `PYTHONPATH` environment variable in the virtual environment).
+To avoid
-  variable.
-To avoid having to manually modify `PYTHONPATH`, install `poetry`
+  having to manually modify `PYTHONPATH`, install `poetry` within the virtual
-  within the virtual environment before running `poetry install`:
+  environment before running `poetry install`:

   ```shell
   $ pip install poetry